noam87/DOTfiles/README.md

 ###Custom Environment

-I am running a custom X environment that uses the following packages:
+I am running a customized desktop environment that uses the following packages:

 * [Xmonad](http://xmonad.org/)
                 :     A tiling windows manager, built in Haskell, easy to customize